FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Introduction and Related Works

 \section{Introduction and Related Works}

-The fundamental promise of transformation-based Privacy Preserving Face Recognition (PPFR) systems is compelling: verify a user’s identity without ever exposing their raw facial data to potential attackers \cite{dai_fracface_2025, mi_privacy-preserving_2023, mi_privacy-preserving_2024, mi_duetface_2022, jin_faceobfuscator_2024}.
-Originally, the threat model was for a curious or malicious recognition service provider \cite{erkin_privacy-preserving_2009, ji_privacy-preserving_2022}, but it now also includes, or shifted towards, external attackers by wiretapping \cite{mi_privacy-preserving_2024} or leaked databases.
-We argue that a robust leakage analysis must address both the service provider who inherently accesses the templates and the external intruder who obtains the templates by wiretapping or database leakage.
+The fundamental promise of transformation-based Privacy-Preserving Face Recognition (PPFR) systems is compelling: verify a user's identity without ever exposing their raw facial data \cite{dai_fracface_2025, mi_privacy-preserving_2023, mi_privacy-preserving_2024, mi_duetface_2022, jin_faceobfuscator_2024, wang_privacy-preserving_2022}.
+A user's face is converted into a protected template that a recognition server can use for matching, but that, ideally, cannot be reversed to recover the original image or used to infer private attributes.
+The primary adversary in this setting is the curious or malicious service provider who receives the template \citep{erkin_privacy-preserving_2009, ji_privacy-preserving_2022}.

 The prevailing evaluation paradigm for these systems is currently significantly limited.
-Historically, the dominant objective has been to prevent the reconstruction of the original registration image.
-This is typically measured through pixel-level or local similarity metrics such as peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM) between the original and reconstructed images, a legacy inherited from image privacy and compression literature.
-Consequently, a large body of prior work adopts this paradigm, using resistance to pixel-level recovery as evidence of privacy protection and optimizing attack objectives accordingly.
-Representative systems, including DuetFace \cite{mi_duetface_2022}, MinusFace \cite{mi_privacy-preserving_2023}, PartialFace \cite{mi_privacy-preserving_2024}, FaceObfuscator \cite{jin_faceobfuscator_2024}, and FracFace \cite{dai_fracface_2025}, explicitly rely on these metrics to argue robustness against recovery attacks.
+Historically, the dominant objective has been to prevent the reconstruction of the original registration image, with attack success measured through pixel-level or local similarity metrics such as peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM), a legacy inherited from image privacy and compression literature.
+While some recent approaches, such as FracFace \cite{dai_fracface_2025}, also report identity similarity and employ StyleGAN for non–pixel-level reconstruction, their still have a strong reconstruction-centric focus.
+A large body of prior work adopts this paradigm, using resistance to pixel-level recovery as evidence of privacy protection and optimizing attack objectives accordingly.
+Representative systems, including DuetFace \cite{mi_duetface_2022}, MinusFace \cite{mi_privacy-preserving_2023}, PartialFace \cite{mi_privacy-preserving_2024}, FaceObfuscator \cite{jin_faceobfuscator_2024}, and FracFace, explicitly rely on this reconstruction-based evaluation to argue robustness against recovery attacks.